lnurl/luds/lnurl-allowance.md

 The LNURL Allowance scheme allows a SERVICE and a WALLET to establish a `pairing` over a WebSocket connection.
 The idea is that SERVICE will provide some recommended criteria (pairing amount and pairing time) to WALLET and once displayed and accepted by the user of WALLET, will allow for WALLET to pay/receive funds to/from SERVICE without user interaction or QR Code scanning.

-## QUESTIONS FOR PR COMMENT/DISCUSSION

-- Should `requestAllowanceTime` and `requestAllowanceAmount` really be `maxRequestAllowanceTime` and `maxRequestAllowanceAmount`, such that when the WALLET displays the UI the WALLET can display 1) their preffered allowance pairing time/amount, and 2) the SERVICE's recommended/maximum time/amount to allow, almost like a slider?
-- What should the cadence of re-sending of messages once they return with an `error` status?
-- Should there also be an `Extension Request` message type (`extensionRequest`, `extensionSuccess`, and `extensionError`)?
-This can be for 1) LN WALLET telling the SERVICE that it wants to increase current allowance request, and 2) SERVICE asking to up the current balance from WALLET, after seeing that the current balance is not enough for the next `activity` in the SERVICE.
-What should this `extending the current allowance amount/time` flow be?

 ## Scan QR code to establish allowance/pairing

 ### WALLET to SERVICE interaction flow: